appscode/blog/content/post/deploy-opensearch-hot-warm-cold-cluster-in-gke/index.md

 ### Insert Sample Data

 In this section, we are going to create few indexes in OpenSearch.
 You can use `curl` for post some sample data into OpenSearch.
-Use the `-k` flag to disable attempts to verify self-signed certificates for testing purposes.:
+Use the `-k` flag to disable attempts to verify self-signed certificates for testing purposes.

 ```bash
 $ curl -XPOST -k --user 'admin:A;qdVR(WI3XjczBa' "https://localhost:9200/music/_doc?pretty" -H 'Content-Type: application/json' -d'